nicktohzyu/tp/docs/UserGuide.md

 * Deletes the appointment with the specified `ID`.
 * The ID refers to the appointment ID `aid` shown in the displayed appointment list.
 * The ID **must be a positive integer** 1, 2, 3, …​
-* All appointments with this corresponding hairdresser will now show "DELETED" for the hairdresser placeholder
 </div>

 **Example**: